 License information was derived automatically

-Population ages 0-14, total in Mexico was reported at 32073369 Persons in 2024, according to the World Bank collection of development indicators, compiled from officially recognized sources.
-Mexico - Population, ages 0-14, total - actual values, historical data, forecasts and projections were sourced from the World Bank on July of 2025.
+Population ages 0-14, male (% of male population) in Mexico was reported at 25.71 % in 2024, according to the World Bank collection of development indicators, compiled from officially recognized sources.
+Mexico - Population ages 0-14, male (% of total) - actual values, historical data, forecasts and projections were sourced from the World Bank on September of 2025.

 In 2025, approximately 23 million people lived in the São Paulo metropolitan area, making it the biggest in Latin America and the Caribbean and the sixth most populated in the world.
 The homonymous state of São Paulo was also the most populous federal entity in the country.
 The second place for the region was Mexico City with 22.75 million inhabitants.
 Brazil's cities Brazil is home to two large metropolises, only counting the population within the city limits, São Paulo had approximately 11.45 million inhabitants, and Rio de Janeiro around 6.21 million inhabitants.
 It also contains a number of smaller, but well known cities such as Brasília, Salvador, Belo Horizonte and many others, which report between 2 and 3 million inhabitants each.
 As a result, the country's population is primarily urban, with nearly 88 percent of inhabitants living in cities.
 Mexico City Mexico City's metropolitan area ranks sevenths in the ranking of most populated cities in the world.
 Founded over the Aztec city of Tenochtitlan in 1521 after the Spanish conquest as the capital of the Viceroyalty of New Spain, the city still stands as one of the most important in Latin America.
 Nevertheless, the preeminent economic, political, and cultural position of Mexico City has not prevented the metropolis from suffering the problems affecting the rest of the country, namely, inequality and violence.
 Only in 2023, the city registered a crime incidence of 52,723 reported cases for every 100,000 inhabitants and around 24 percent of the population lived under the poverty line.